Holidays In Goa

 Goa Holidays at a glance

-But it is the white sands, glistening clear seas and swaying palms of a lush green landscape which continue to draw over 2.5 million holidaymakers each year to this uniquely enchanting region.
-With vanilla plantations, rivers alive with wildlife, and herds of wild buffalo among the sights to be seen, it is no wonder Goa is known for being a traveller's paradise and is a firm favourite among British tourists.
-With dependable weather, too, it is hard to go wrong and Goa is the perfect holiday pick for many.
-Choose from an all inclusive holiday, tropical holiday or winter sun holiday.
+But it’s the white sands, glistening clear seas and swaying palms of the lush green landscape which continue to draw holidaymakers to this uniquely enchanting region.
+With fragrant vanilla plantations, rivers teeming with wildlife and herds of wild buffalo among the sights to be seen, it’s no wonder Goa is known for being a traveller’s paradise, and a firm favourite among British tourists.
+With dependable weather, too, it’s a dream winter sun destination.